aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 **Large organizations**

 For large organizations, it's best to keep all of your projects in organizational units instead of organizations.
-By keeping all of your projects in organizational units you can define teams, support contracts, and billing groups for each group of projects.
+By keeping all of your projects in organizational units you can centrally manage things like support contracts and billing groups for each group of projects.